 The city of Oshawa has adopted a policy for street naming since 2003 to honor valiant veterans who served in Canada’s peacekeeping efforts in the military.
 The street naming policy has used around 58 names of veterans and war heroes to name the streets in the City of Oshawa.

 Oshawa is part of the Durham region.
 Hence the transportation network of Oshawa is part of the Region of Durham Safety Improvement Program for better road infrastructure.
 This program is aimed at improving road safety based on many parameters.
-These include collision rates at intersections, severity of collisions and comparison of different collision sites.
+These include collision rates at intersections, the severity of collisions, and comparison of different collision sites.

 Traffic Signal Management In Oshawa